MartynM1982/Warehouse_Inventory/README.md

 # Warehouse Inventory
 Using lists in python to select, arrange and organise items found in a warehouse.
 I will use:
-- list
+- List
-- Calling list items
+- Calling items from a list
 - Slicing
 - Count
 - Sort